HelixOriginator/helixoriginator.github.io/README.md

 ---

  About Me
-I’m **Kallol Chakrabarti** (Helix Originator) – Research Innovator, DeSci Advocate, Author, and Developer.
+I’m Kallol Chakrabarti (Helix Originator) – Research Innovator, DeSci Advocate, Author, and Developer.
-- Ranked in the Top 10% of over 2.3 million authors worldwide on SSRN.
+- Ranked in the Top 7% of over 2.4 million authors worldwide on SSRN.
 - Author of *Silent Wars (2025)* — available on Amazon Kindle.
-- Creator of the **Helix Originator** framework and **YouTube University** concept.
+- Creator of the Helix Originator framework and YouTube University concept.
 - Filed a provisional patent (2024) advancing novel concepts eligible for PCT protection.

 ---